physion/ovation-docs/source/installation.rst

 Installation
 ************

-|Ovation(TM)| is a data management platform that helps researchers organize, search and share their data.
+|Ovation(TM)| is a data management platform that helps researchers organize, track, search and share their data.
+Your data is stored in the cloud, but you get the added advantage of a local interface that will sync your activity and data seamlessly.
 To get started with Ovation, sign up for an account on `ovation.io <http://ovation.io>`_.
 Once you've signed up for an account, you can download_ the Ovation application and get started.

 .. _download: http://ovation.io/downloads